pjc-codes/movie-lens-recsys/README.md

 Both datasets are from GroupLens MovieLens and include their own license and citation details in:
 - `data-small/README.txt`
 - `data-large/README.txt`

 The actual csv files are not included in the repo.

+You can read the explanation about the project here: https://medium.com/@prathik.codes/neural-movie-recommenders-with-small-large-movielens-data-8e35afd5cf52

 ## Project Structure